 Useful External Links

-Sick children should not be brought to this clinic, but will be seen during normal surgery hours.
+Note: Sick children should not be brought to this clinic. but will be seen curing normal surgery hours.

 Long term illness clinics are available for the following diseases: